 For the First Interim Report, this is the district's current budget as of October 31, 2022.
 For the Second Interim Report, it is the district's current budget as of January 31, 2023.
-Please submit original Budget Summary Revisions or copies of these revisions with the Interim Report.
 For the End of Year Financial Projection, the district's current budget is as of April 30, 2023.